JetBrains/intellij-sdk-docs/topics/basics/indexing_and_psi_stubs/file_based_indexes.md

 * `getContainingFiles()` allows collecting all files in which a particular key was encountered.
 * `processValues()` allows iterating through all files in which a specific key was encountered and accessing the associated values simultaneously.

  > Nested index access is forbidden as it might lead to a deadlock.
-> Collect all necessary data from index A first, then process results while accessing index B.
+ > Collect all necessary data from index _A_ first, then process results while accessing index _B_.
  >
  {type="warning"}